michaelnisi/gitgo/README.md

 Returns a readable Stream.

-`options` is an array where the first item is the git command.
-Example:
+`options` is an array containing the git command to execute, followed by its options, e.g.

     ['add', '.']